 Employers are responsible for checking every worker from overseas has a valid Australian visa with work rights.
 However as a worker, it is also your responsibility to give your employer copies of your working visa, passport, tax file number, superannuation fund, Australian bank account and drivers licence when asked.
 If you have all these documents ready before you apply for work, it will make the employment process much easier and quicker.

-The Fair Work Ombudsman provides education, information and advice for employees and has a useful Fact Sheet: Foreign workers – Know your workplace rights!
+The Fair Work Ombudsman provides education, information and advice for employees and has a useful Fact Sheet: Visa holders and migrant workers - workplace rights and entitlements.
 The Fair Work Ombudsman also has an Infoline on 13 13 94.

 Overseas Workers taxation- Word Doc